 Some states provide a "spend down" process by which qualified consumers may use their excess income towards their out-of-pocket medical expenses to qualify for Medicaid coverage.
 Excess income is the amount of income the consumer has over the level established by the state as qualifying a consumer for Medicaid.

 By "spending down" their income to the level set by the state's Medicaid program the individual is considered "medically needy".

 After the spend down requirement is met (sometimes for particular types of expenses within a given time frame), Medicaid begins to provide benefits.
-For these consumers, usually the spend-down requirement has to be met annually.
+Timeframes vary from state to state.